 Pacific Beach Crystal Pier | 2500 Ocean Boulevard

-On the endless boardwalk, which first opened in 1927, stretching three miles from Garnet Avenue to the Mission Bay Harbor Channel, you will find plenty of cyclists, rollerbladers, surfers, and joggers along the way.
-As San Diego’s magnet for college folks and young adults, there is no doubt you’ll meet some new friends.
+On the endless boardwalk, which first opened in 1927 and stretches three miles from Garnet Avenue to the Mission Bay Harbor Channel, you will find plenty of cyclists, rollerbladers, surfers, and joggers.
+And since this is San Diego’s magnet for college folks and young adults, there is no doubt you’ll meet some new friends.
 You can find anything from beach cruiser rentals to biker bars along the coast.
-Bicycle Discovery, located off 742 Felspar Street, offers rentals on bikes starting at $7 an hour.
+Bicycle Discovery (742 Felspar Street) offers rentals on bikes starting at $7 an hour.
 Brought your bike?
-Find something to take remember your bike day at the beach and discover authentic San Diego bike accessories.
+Find an authentic San Diego bike accessory to remember your bike day at the beach.

-Access: Pacific Beach is full of bikers, boarders and bladers.
+Access: Pacific Beach is full of bikers, boarders, and bladers.
 Street parking is available and getting to the beach is easy

-La Jolla Shores | 79500 La Jolla Shores Dr.
+La Jolla Shores | 79500 La Jolla Shores Drive

 Public Perks: There are volleyball areas, BBQ and bonfire pits, and shower/restroom facilities at the north side of the beach.

-15th St. Beach Del Mar | 15th St. and Camino Del Mar intersect
+Del Mar City Beach | 15th Street and Camino Del Mar

 Bringing along a furry, four-legged friend?
-Walking on the shore north toward Solana Beach will bring you to one of San Diego’s most popular dog beaches, where dogs are free to mingle, get wet and wild.
-Once you have exhausted the great possibilities of sunbathing, hiking and window-shopping in Del Mar, check out the Cardiff’s Restaurant Row, right on the beach and just up the highway.
+Walking on the shore north toward Solana Beach will bring you to one of San Diego’s most popular dog beaches, where canines are free to mingle and get wet and wild.
+Once you have exhausted Del Mar’s great possibilities of sunbathing, hiking, and window shopping, check out the Cardiff’s Restaurant Row, right on the beach and just up the highway.
 For original art, handcrafted furniture and other one-of-a-kind treasures, visit the South Cedros shopping district up the coast in Solana Beach on South Cedros Avenue.
 Want to experience local live music?
-Round out your trip with a stop at the Belly Up Tavern, also on South Cedros Avenue known as San Diego’s top live music venue.
+Round out your trip with a stop at the Belly Up Tavern, also on South Cedros Avenue and known as San Diego’s top live music venue.

-Mission Bay | Mission Beach Boardwalk, 3704 Mission Blvd.
+Mission Bay | Mission Beach Boardwalk, 3704 Mission Boulevard

-That’s not to say that Mission Beach doesn’t have its share of fun for those the twenty-something’s.
-Local surfers usually don’t like the crowds that Mission Beach attracts, but a good reason is due to Mission Beach being home to San Diego’s coolest and wettest music venue, The Wavehouse.
-A wave simulator that has attracted the likes of a few famous surfing pros, this technology behind flow-boarding has created quite the stir as the only one of its kind in the United States.
+That’s not to say that Mission Beach doesn’t have its share of fun for those big kids too.
+Mission Beach is home to San Diego’s coolest and wettest music venue, The Wavehouse.
+A wave simulator that has attracted a few famous surfing pros, this technology behind flow-boarding has created quite the stir as the only one of its kind in the United States.